 Sailors—military, commercial, and recreational—have long marked their courses by the Bay’s light houses.
 Start your exploration of the history of Thomas Point Shoal Lighthouse, the only 19th-century screwpile lighthouse remaining in the Bay, either at the Annapolis Maritime Museum or by booking a tour to the lighthouse itself.
 For 150 years it has witnessed the evolution of both the Bay and its boats.
 At many spots along our waterways you can still discover the “broad bay animated with vessels in full sail,” while history’s tides ebb and flow along the water’s edge.

-Experience the Area
+Experience The Area